scalar-labs/scalardl/docs/backup-restore.md

 Since Scalar DL uses Scalar DB that provides transaction capability on top of non-transactional (possibly transactional) databases non-invasively, you need to take special care of backing up and restoring the databases in a transactionally-consistent way.
+This guide shows you how to create and restore transactionally-consistent Scalar DL backups.

 ## Create Backup